ihateblueb/remlitblog/src/main/resources/articles/you-need-kotlin.md

 There's a lot more to be said about coroutines, little tricks that exist and some smart design choices, but like some other things on here this one is deserving of a full page on it.

-For more on coroutines from Kotlin, see [here](https://kotlinlang.org/docs/coroutines-basics.html).
+For now, if you want to know more about coroutines, see [here](https://kotlinlang.org/docs/coroutines-basics.html).

 ## Serialization